skellis46/slipbox/nature, art and habitat proposal.md

 The research's artefact will be a series of experimental time-lapse films.
 Time-lapse photography is the _sine qua non_ film technique in nature documentaries, as if we humans now experience nature vicariously -- mediated through the passage of time sped-up as animated photographs.

 In the movement-performance-film experiments located in the Taleggio valley landscape I will use the cliché of the nature documentary time-lapse to re-cast the human body's relationship to soil and earth.
 These time-lapses will be familiar, perhaps even comforting given their connection to TV presenters like David Attenborough in the UK, or Alberto Angela in Italy.
-Yet, as each time-lapse self-consciously animates the passage of time in the landscape and soil, the human body in frame will perform radically or implausibly slow simple movements in reverse.
-The goal or desire in this research is to foreground a body in opposition to the time of soil; to re-render how time is experienced and seen in the resistance of the body as gravity unflinchingly pulls the body towards the soil from which it came.
+Yet, as each time-lapse self-consciously animates the passage of time in the landscape and soil, the human body in frame will perform simple movements in reverse, but radically (or implausibly) slowly.
+The goal or desire in this research is to foreground a body in opposition to the time of soil; to re-render how time is seen and experienced in the resistance of the body as gravity unflinchingly pulls that same body towards the soil from which it came.

-These photographic and physical practices will present a complex technological and physical challenges ideal for artistic research: how to modify and adapt anthropic postures, gestures and movements such that they pull the human body out of the temporal order of the natural environment?
+These photographic and physical practices will present a complex technological and physical challenges ideal for artistic research: how to modify and adapt anthropic postures, gestures and movements such that they extract the human body out of the temporal order of the natural environment?
 At the same time, time-lapse and film technologies demand sensitivity to the moral and ethical implications of the tools and practices at our disposal: "What was required of the earth so that I might be able to use this technology? ...
 What possibilities for action does this technology present?
 Is it good that these actions are now possible? ...
 What assumptions about the world does the use of this technology tacitly encourage?"[^moral]

 [^critical]: [nahr.it/Current-Program](https://nahr.it/Current-Program)